Berica98/printf/README.md

-0x11.
-C - printf
-#This is a project done by George Erica and Mba Ifeanyi
+# This is a project done by George Erica and Mba Ifeanyi
 For this project, we were expected to look at these concepts:
 Group Projects
 Pair Programming - How To